Bob Schneider (basketball): High school

 After Schneider could not find work in sportscasting following his education, Schneider became a history teacher and multi-sport coach for Darrouzett High School in 1958.
-Between 1958 to 1966, Schneider primarily worked in Clayton, New Mexico before going to McLean High School in Texas.
+Between 1958 and 1966, Schneider primarily worked in Clayton, New Mexico before going to McLean High School in Texas.
 During this time period, he worked as a track and football coach for boys.
 With the girls, Schneider coached the basketball team at McLean.

-Between 1966 to 1978, Schneider worked at Canyon High School and was their basketball and track coach for girls.
+Between 1966 and 1978, Schneider worked at Canyon High School and was their basketball and track coach for girls.
 He was also one of the coaches for Canyon's football team that year.
-As part of the University Interscholastic League, Schneider won five basketball titles between 1969 to 1978 with Canyon in the 3A division.
+As part of the University Interscholastic League, Schneider won five basketball titles between 1969 and 1978 with Canyon in the 3A division.
 His Canyon track team also won the UIL title consecutively from 1976 to 1978 as part of the 3A division.
 In boys football, Schneider continued to coach the junior varsity team during the 1960s and 1970s.
 Overall, Schneider had 350 wins and 59 losses with the girls basketball team at Canyon.

-Varsity
+College

 In 1978, Schneider started coaching the women's basketball team for Texas Woman's University.
 As part of the AIAW, Schneider had 49 wins and 38 losses.
 In 1981, Schneider was hired to work as a gym teacher for West Texas State University.
 He was also selected to coach the West Texas State women that year in track and basketball.

 During the 1980s, West Texas reached the first round in 1985 and 1986 at the National Women's Invitational Tournament.
 As a member of the Lone Star Conference, West Texas State won the Lone Star Conference women's basketball tournament from 1987 to 1991.
 With the NCAA, Schneider and his team reached the final of the 1988 NCAA Division II women's basketball tournament.

-In 1993, West Texas State was renamed to West Texas A&M. With West Texas A&M, Schneider had won the Lone Star Conference tournament three more times between 1995 to 2006.
+In 1993, West Texas State was renamed to West Texas A&M. With West Texas A&M, Schneider had won the Lone Star Conference tournament three more times between 1995 and 2006.
 After leaving in 2006, Schneider had 585 wins and 163 losses in women's basketball games with West Texas.
 When he ended his basketball career that year, Schneider had a combined total of 1045 wins and 293 losses.